 Overall I’m quite impressed, and will keep using them.
 Even going to the airport, a good 7 mile ride, was cheaper (slightly) than taking a cab.
 Just pretty impressed all around.

 ORIGINAL PIECE 12/16/13: So I took my first trip with Uber today, the taxi alternative, and have to say I’m impressed.

 I was going to a Christmas party, about 2 miles away, so decided to finally try Uber, the alternative in DC and many other cities to taking a cab.
 I hadn’t tried them before because their rates are just too high, far more than a regular cab.
 BUT, I recently found out that Uber has a service called UberX which is much cheaper than their regular service, and allegedly even cheaper than a regular DC cab.

 So, I finally decided to use the free $10 coupon I got via a referral from a friend and tried them out today.
 It was awesome.
 And easy to boot.
-(If you want to sign up for Uber (it’s free), use this link which includes my promo code, and you’ll get ten bucks off your first ride, and they’ll even put another ten in my account for each person who signs up.)
+(If you want to sign up for Uber (it’s free), use this link which includes my promo code, and you’ll get a$30 credit (as of this writing) for your first ride, and they’ll even put another $30 credit in my account for each person who signs up.)